hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

 After exploring the quality of the data, we determine from which gene or transcript the reads originated from using mapping tools.
 The quality of the data is important when determining where it aligns to on the genome or transcriptome, but the mapping tools we use (salmon and STAR) are able to account for adapter contamination, vector contamination and low-quality bases at the ends of reads.
 Therefore, after noting any QC issues, we can use our raw reads for the alignment or mapping to the reference genome or transcriptome.

->**NOTE:** Trimming
->
->We want to make sure that as many reads as possible map or align accurately to the genome.
-To ensure accuracy, only a small number of mismatches between the read sequence and the genome sequence are allowed, and any read with more than a few mismatches will be marked as being unaligned.
->
->Therefore, to make sure that all the reads in the dataset have a chance to map/align to the genome, unwanted information can be trimmed off from every read, one read at a time.
-The types of unwanted information can include one or more of the following:
->- leftover adapter sequences
->- known contaminants (strings of As/Ts, other sequences)
->- poor quality bases at read ends
->
->**We will not be performing this step** because:
->* the alignment tools we use (salmon and STAR) are able to account for adapters/vector contamination and low-quality bases at the ends of reads when matching them to the genome/transcriptome.
->
->If you need to perform trimming on your fastq data to remove unwanted sequences/bases, the recommended tool is [cutadapt](http://cutadapt.readthedocs.io/en/stable/index.html).
->
->Example of cutadapt usage:
->
->```bash
->$ cutadapt --adapter=AGATCGGAAGAG --minimum-length=25  -o myfile_trimmed.fastq.gz myfile.fastq.gz
->```
->
->After trimming, cutadapt can remove any reads that are too short to ensure that you do not get spurious mapping of very short sequences to multiple locations on the genome.
-In addition to adapter trimming, cutadapt can trim off any low-quality bases too, but **please note that quality-based trimming is not considered best practice, since majority of the newer, recommended alignment tools can account for this.**

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*